ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/graphql-tool.md

 ### Schema generation usage

-- Generate the GraphQL schema for a given Ballerina GraphQL service(s) and write the schema(s) to a file/files using the GraphQL schema definition language.
+Execute the command below to generate the GraphQL schema for a given Ballerina GraphQL service(s) and write the schema(s) to a file/files using the GraphQL schema definition language.

    ```
    $ bal graphql [-i | --input] <ballerina-graphql-service-file-path>